 Remember: if the pants don’t fit, it’s the pants’ fault – not her body’s.

 Whether the pants fit or not should never mean that you provide praise or disapproval of your child’s body.
-Remember – and remind your child – that it is the clothing’s job to fit her body, not her body’s job to fit the clothing.
+Remind your child that it is the clothing’s job to fit her body.
+It is not her body’s job to fit the clothing.

 Together you can search online retailers, fill shopping carts and place the orders.
 Ideally, you should over-order the clothing with the assumption that you will likely return 30%-70% of the clothing purchased online.
-If your budget allows, try to order at least two sizes of every item so that you can evaluate fit comfortably.
+If your budget allows, order at least two sizes of every item so there are choices.

-If your budget does not allow for over-ordering, then take careful body measurements and consult the size charts for each retailer.
-If you need to do this, then consider having your child do the “fun” part of adding the stuff she likes to the cart, and you can do the hard/frustrating part of figuring out which size to order.
+Consider having your child do the “fun” part of adding the stuff she likes to the cart.
+Consider taking on the hard/frustrating part of figuring out which size to order.

 This is very much like the traditional shopping trip but in the comfort of home.
-Once you have piles based on how well the clothing fits, you can evaluate your budget and prepare for the return process.
+Once you have piles based on how well the clothing fits, you can evaluate your budget and return what doesn’t fit.